psq/flexr/README.md

 ## The flexr Geyser
-Liquidity providers on swapr get a token representing their share of the liquity they provide on the flexr-wrapr pair (STX needs to be wrapped).
+Liquidity providers on swapr get a token representing their share of the liquity they provide on the flexr-wrapr pair (STX needs to be wrapped to provide an SRC20 equivalent token).
 Not only do liquitity providers benefit by earning a fee on all swaps, they also benefit by staking their liquity token in exchange for higher and higher rewards the longer they stake their tokens.

 The base reward is calculated as follow:
 ```